jiantaowu2019-del/python-api/api/README.md

 # Background Job Queue and Monitoring System

-A Restful background job-processing service build with FastAPI, redis, and SQlite.
-The application accepts jobs through an HTTP API, places their IDs in a Redis queue, and processing them asynchronously with a background worker thread.
+A RESTful background job-processing service built with FastAPI, Redis, and SQLite.
+The application accepts jobs through an HTTP API, places their IDs in a Redis queue, and processes them asynchronously with a background worker thread.

 The project demonstrates API design, persistent job state, queue-based background processing, retry handling, automated testing, and containerized local development.

 ## Features

-- submit background jobs through a Rest API
+- Submit background jobs through a REST API
-- Track job status and result
+- Track job statuses and results
 - Filter and paginate job records
-- Process queued jobs with a Redis-backed Worker
+- Process queued jobs with a Redis-backed worker
 - Automatically retry failed jobs
-- Manually requeue completed or failed job
+- Manually requeue completed or failed jobs
-- Prevent invalid duplicated job claims with conditional state transitions
+- Prevent duplicate job claims with conditional state transitions
-- View queue statistic and recovery actions through a monitoring dashboard
+- View queue statistics and recovery actions through a monitoring dashboard
-- Persis job records in SQLite
+- Persist job records in SQLite
-- Run the API and Redis services with Docker compose
+- Run the API and Redis services with Docker Compose
 - Test API and database behavior with Pytest